redis/redis-doc/commands/mset.md

-@complexity

-O(N) where N is the number of keys to set

 Sets the given keys to their respective values. `MSET` replaces existing values with new values, just as regular `SET`.
 See `MSETNX` if you don't want to overwrite existing values.